 They visited house after house.
 They went over them thoroughly, examining them from the cellars in the basement to the attics under the roof.
-Sometimes they were too large and sometimes they were too small; sometimes they were too close...
+Sometimes they were too large and sometimes they were too small; sometimes they were too far from the centre of things and sometimes they were too close...